-- 17.3 Eligible students shall submit for the PhD within a minimum of 3 years and 6 months and a maximum of 4 years and 6 months of initial registration. - 17.4 Students shall be registered at the outset for the degree of PhD.
-Registration shall normally be with effect from 1 October, 1 January, 1 April or 1 July. - 17.5 Programme Regulations shall be published for the taught element of the programme which shall include a listing of the constituent modules.
-Module specifications shall be published for each module in accordance with the provision of Regulation XXI. - 17.6 Students are required to register for modules with a maximum total modular weighting of 120 credits within a period of time specified in the Programme Regulations. - 17.7 All students shall register at the beginning of their programme and subsequently at the beginning of each academic year for the modules which they are taking in that year, subject to their satisfactory progress in research and the extension of their registration in accordance with para.
-4.5 of Regulation XXVI.
-Students are not eligible to register for modules whilst they remain in debt to the University. - 17.8 The taught element of the research degree programme shall be assessed in accordance with the procedures set out in Regulation XXI. - 17.9 An External Examiner shall be appointed for the taught element of the research degree programme in accordance with Regulation XXII. - 17.10 There shall be a Programme Board for the taught element of the research degree programme which shall meet for the purpose of awarding the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI. - 17.11 Students will be eligible to progress on the research degree programme when they have accumulated 120 credits from the taught element within the maximum period of time specified in the Programme Regulations and have satisfied the research degree requirements. - 17.12 Students not meeting the above requirements, or whose registration for the Degree of MPhil or PhD has not been extended because of unsatisfactory progress in research, but who accumulate 100 credits and obtain marks of 40% in further modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
-Students who accumulate 60 credits shall be eligible for the award of Postgraduate Certificate. - 17.13 Students shall re-register annually.
+Regulation XXI.

+16.6 Students are required to register for modules with a maximum total modular weighting of 120 credits within a period of time specified in the Programme Regulations.

+16.7 All students shall register at the beginning of their programme and subsequently at the beginning of each academic year for the modules which they are taking in that year, subject to their satisfactory progress in research and the extension of their registration in accordance with para 4 of Regulation XXVI.
+Students are not eligible to register for modules whilst they remain in debt to the University.

+16.8 The taught element of the research degree programme shall be assessed in accordance with the procedures set out in Regulation XXI.

+16.9 An External Examiner shall be appointed for the taught element of the research degree programme in accordance with Regulation XXII.

+16.10 There shall be a Programme Board for the taught element of the research degree programme which shall meet for the purpose of awarding the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI.

+16.11 Students will be eligible to progress on the research degree programme when they have accumulated 120 credits from the taught element within the maximum period of time specified in the Programme Regulations and have satisfied the research degree requirements.

+16.12 Students not meeting the above requirements, or whose registration for the Degree of MPhil or PhD has not been extended because of unsatisfactory progress in research, but who register for at least 120 weight of modules and have achieved at a minimum 100 credits and module marks of not less than 40% in remaining modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
+Students who accumulate 60 credits shall be eligible for the award of Postgraduate Certificate.

+16.13 Students shall re-register annually.
 Re-registration will depend upon satisfactory performance in research and taught modules.
 In research satisfactory progress will depend upon the assessment of annual research reports submitted by the student of not less than 5000 words or its adjudged equivalent.
-Decisions on research progress will be taken by the Progression Board following consideration of reports from an independent reviewer following an oral examination and from the supervisors in accordance with paragraph 6.4 above. - 17.14 Lack of satisfactory progress in either the curriculum based element of the programme or the research project will mean that the student will not be permitted to continue to pursue the programme of study.
-At the end of year 2 the Progress Board shall consider the progress of students on the basis of their performance in the taught element and research element of the programme and the students shall either: - 17.14.1 be permitted to continue with the programme;
+Decisions on research progress will be taken by the Progression Board following consideration of reports from an independent reviewer following an oral examination and from the supervisors in accordance with paragraph 6.4 above.

+16.14 Lack of satisfactory progress in either the curriculum-based element of the programme or the research project will mean that the student will not be permitted to continue to pursue the programme of study.
+At the end of year 2 the Progress Board shall consider the progress of students on the basis of their performance in the taught element and research element of the programme and the students shall either:

+16.14.1 be permitted to continue with the programme;

-17.14.2 be required to withdraw from the research degree programme;
+16.14.2 be required to withdraw from the research degree programme;

-17.14.3 be required to withdraw from the research degree programme but be awarded a postgraduate Diploma or Certificate;
+16.14.3 be required to withdraw from the research degree programme but be awarded a postgraduate Diploma or Certificate;